-I am sure any time is a great time to visit Beacon Hill Park, however if you too want to ensure you see some recently born farm animals (as well as peacocks in their full display), I would suggest mid to late Spring as the best time to go.
+I am sure any time is a great time to visit Beacon Hill Park; however, if you also want to ensure you see some recently born farm animals (as well as peacocks in their full display), I would suggest mid to late Spring as the best time to go.
 If in doubt, check out the Children’s Farm Facebook page for updates.

 But maybe interacting with a gathering of domestic farm animals isn’t your thing?

 I assure you there is a lot more to Beacon Hill Park!

 If you are looking for a peaceful place to walk, a picnic site with beautiful surroundings, the perfect spot to bird watch, or an area to interact with farm animals, Beacon Hill Park in the heart of Victoria is the place to visit!